charlielee/boats-animator/docs/features/main-window.md

 ## Debugging tools
 ![Debugging tools](../img/debugging-tools.png)

-These features are intended for usage by the developers of Boats Animator.
+These features are intended for usage by developers of Boats Animator.
 They will be hidden in future versions.

 ### Dev tools
 This opens the devtools to inspect the window.